ckeditor/ckeditor5/docs/features/image-upload.md

 The {@link features/base64-upload-adapter Base64 upload feature} converts images inserted into the editor into [Base64 strings](https://en.wikipedia.org/wiki/Base64) in the {@link installation/getting-started/getting-and-setting-data editor output}.

 <info-box warning>
-	Please remember that while `Base64` upload is a very easy solution, it is also highly inefficient.
+	Please remember that while `Base64` upload is an easy solution, it is also highly inefficient.
 The image file itself is kept as data in the database, generating a much heavier data load and higher transfer.
 We recommend using alternative ways to upload images into CKEditor&nbsp;5.
 </info-box>

 {@link features/base64-upload-adapter **Learn how to use Base64–encoded images in CKEditor&nbsp;5**}.